Python Lecture 2 - Lexical Structure of Python

 end note

-Reading character by character, maintaining the "I'm reading a number" state, then completing the token when encountering a non-digit character.
+It reads character by character, stays in the "I'm reading a number" state, then completes the token when it hits a non-digit character.

 Result: NUMBER token: 123